serverless/blog/posts/2017-10-xx-serverless-vs-containers.md

 - Scaling is slower
 - Running costs
 - Hard to get started
-- Too many choices for container runtimes and tooling
 - More manual intervention

 ## In corner 2: Serverless compute (FaaS)